Helping the world's young shape a positive future

-Bader Al Asaker is secretary general of the Prince Mohammed bin Salman bin Abdulaziz Philanthropic Foundation, known as the MiSK Foundation.
+Bader Al Asaker is secretary general of the Prince Mohammed bin Salman bin Abdulaziz Philanthropic Foundation, known as the Misk Foundation.
 The opinions in this article are those of the author.

 (CNN)Young people are facing the challenge of a disrupted employment market in every corner of the world, and these changes are happening at an unprecedented pace and scale.